 To record the text on the screen to magnetic disc, select Write from the menu bar.
 You are asked to confirm that the drive is ready with key [R] for 'Ready'.
 Pressing any other key will cancel the command.
 If you press [R] and a suitable drive and disc is not connected to the micro, the system will 'hang': i.e. it will freeze and not respond to any more commands.
 If you cannot correct the problem (e.g. by closing the drive door), there is no alternative to booting up the video disc again.
-Downloading is only possible to an ADFS-format disc.
+Downloading is only possible to an ADFS format disc.
 If an ADFS error occurs (e.g. 'Disc full'), this will be displayed at the top of the screen for three seconds.

 Text is stored in a simple ASCII format with no control characters.
-In this form it can be read into VIEW or most word processing systems.
-For details of this and the file names used, see Appendix III.
-Please take note, however, of the copyright warning in Chapter 3.
+In this form, it can be read into VIEW or most word processing systems.
+For details of this and the file names used, see section "Appendix III - Formats of downloaded files".
+Please take note, however, of the copyright warning in the section "Controlling the system".